testovnik/testovnik/api/README.md

     - returns removed test (see return of GET `/:test_id`) or status 400 with error or status 401 when JWT token is bad

+### Questions
 * GET `/api/test/:test_id/questions`
+    since, right now, the only use case for this endpoint is in test modification, I decided to narrow it down to registered test authors only - it will return the whole questions (with correct answers)
+    - requirements: registered user, test author
     - no body
     - returns questions from the test with `_id` = `test_id`:
     ```json